Configure an Implicit Grant

 All of the scopes entered here are included in the

 For a third-party OAuth provider, specify a scope from the set of scopes that the provider supports.
 For example, Login with Amazon supports

 An optional list of domains that the authorization URI can retrieve data from.
 If your login page retrieves content from other domains, enter those in this list.

 This is only necessary for domains beyond your authorization URI.
 For example, suppose your authorization URI is

 This displays the Amazon-provided redirection endpoints to which your login page must redirect the user after the user is authenticated.
 The value to use for a given request is passed to your login page as the

-You can see the redirection endpoints Alexa uses in the Redirect URLs field on the Build > Account Linking page in the developer console.
-This endpoint is the URL to which your login page must redirect the user after the user is authenticated.
+You can see the redirection endpoints that Alexa uses in the Alexa Redirect URLs field on the Build > Account Linking page in the developer console.
+This endpoint is the URL to which your log-in page must redirect the user after the user is authenticated.

-Note Redirect URL displays multiple URIs.
+Note that Alexa Redirect URLs displays multiple URIs.
 The Alexa app passes your authorization URI the value you should use based on where the user registered their device.
 The URI is passed to your authorization URI in the

-You typically need to whitelist the redirection endpoint with the authorization server to ensure that the authorization URI can call it, especially if don't own your authorization server.
-To ensure that your skill works from multiple regions, whitelist all of the URIs shown in Redirect URLs
+You typically need to register the redirection endpoint with the authorization server to ensure that the authorization URI can call it, especially if don't own your authorization server.
+To ensure that your skill works from multiple regions, register all of the URIs shown in Your Redirect URLs.